h3rald/h3/docs/md/api.md

 ### h3.on(message: string, handler: function)

-Subscribes to the specified messages and executes the specified handler function whenever the message is dispatches.
+Subscribes to the specified message and executes the specified handler function whenever the message is dispatches.
 Returns a function that can be used to delete the subscription.

 Subscriptions should be typically managed in modules rather than in components: a component gets rendered several times and subscriptions *must* be properly cleaned up to avoid memory leaks.